josephks/PostgreSQL-Monitor/README.md

 To get a war file use the "package-war" command, not the "package" command.

-This is still in a very raw state.
+This is still in a very embryonic state.
 On the roadmap:

 * Pretty up the UI, it's ugly
-* Allow connections to more than just the default database
-* Get disk level bandwith from /proc files (according to [the docs](http://www.postgresql.org/docs/9.1/interactive/functions-admin.html) the pg file reading functions only work on files in the db cluster, so a workarond is needed)
+* Get disk level bandwidth from /proc files (according to [the docs](http://www.postgresql.org/docs/9.1/interactive/functions-admin.html) the pg file reading functions only work on files in the db cluster, so a workarond is needed)
 * In the locks view, figure out how to get relation names for relations in other databases
 * One click db schema -> ORM code generation (partially done)
+* Clean up comet actors, move all updates to client side pull
+* Fix secondaries monitor to work with more than one secondary
+* Factor out utilities classes into separate projects

 There is no authentication as of now.
 Access control must be done by the container.

-NOTE: the default config connecets to the "template1" database.
+NOTE: the default config connects to the "template1" database.
 If you try to create a new database while the monitor is running you will get an error like

 ```
 createdb: database creation failed: ERROR:  source database "template1" is being accessed by other users